emanarshad822/MavenProject/README.md

 **Test Description**:
 *The Test includes loading a page and then clicking on the chapter1 link After that the test case checks whether the text is present on the page or not If not then an exception is thrown.
-After tha the page navigates back to the Home page*
+After that the page navigates back to the Home page*

 **Technology Used :** Java, TestNG, Selenium, Maven **Framework Used:** Page Object Model